 University College Dublin (UCD)

-The UCD School of Medicine has developed a rich research culture, organised into 8 Institutional Academic Centres and a further 7 research groups that define our research strengths in areas including Systems Biology, Infectious Diseases, Maternal, Fetal and Perinatal Health, Diabetes Complications and Translational Oncology, supported by significant research infrastructure including the UCD Clinical Research Centres and the Conway Institute of Biomolecular and Biomedical Research.
-The School of Medicine produces more than 1,000 publications annually with a total of 183 PhD and 127 MD degrees awarded in the past 5 years.
+The UCD School of Medicine, founded in 1854, is one of Ireland’s leading medical schools.
+The School has a wide and dynamic research portfolio extending from in silico bioinformatics, molecular laboratory investigations of disease to clinical research evaluating new therapeutic strategies.
+The UCD School of Medicine has developed a rich research culture, organised into Research Centres and groups that define our research strengths in areas including Systems Biology, Infectious Diseases, Maternal, Fetal and Perinatal Health, Diabetes Complications and Translational Oncology.
+The School is supported by significant infrastructure including the UCD Clinical Research Centres and the Conway Institute of Biomolecular and Biomedical Research.

 Trinity College Dublin (TCD)

-Trinity College Dublin (TCD) is the highest ranking Irish University.
-Its strategy prioritises life sciences; particularly immunology/infection, neuroscience, aging and cancer – and the translational/clinical interfaces of these areas.
+Trinity College Dublin (TCD) is the highest ranking Irish University, and is ranked 98th in the world (QS World University Rankings 2023).
+Its main biomedical research themes are immunology/inflammation & infection, neuroscience, ageing and cancer – and the translational/clinical interfaces of these areas.

 University College Cork (UCC)